SwingGuy1024/SidecarChallenge/README.md

 # Building

 The project is divided into two modules, Gen and Server.
-You can to an mvn clean install in the main directory to build both packages.
+You can do `mvn clean install` in the main directory to build both packages.
 Or you can build each module separately.
-Either way, this will produce an executable jar file at Server/target/Server-0.0.1-SNAPSHOT.jar
+Either way, this will produce an executable jar file at `Server/target/Server-0.0.1-SNAPSHOT.jar`.
 # Starting up

 Start Redis: